Alcalde (restaurant)

 Alcalde is a restaurant in Guadalajara, Jalisco.
 It has daily à la carte options and a four-to seven-full-course tasting menu.
 It is owned by chef Francisco "Paco" Ruano, who opened it in 2013.
-The restaurant has received international recognition, ranking in the top 100 of the World's 50 Best Restaurants list.
+The restaurant has received international recognition, ranking in the top 100 of the World's 50 Best Restaurants list, and in 2026, received one Michelin star in the third Michelin Guide covering Mexico.

 Description

 Alcalde offers Mexican cuisine through a four- to seven-course tasting menu or a three-course à la carte option.
 Hors d'oeuvre have included green shrimp aguachile with apple, and requeijão gordita with California chili cream.
 Main courses have included suckling pig with pipián, huauzontle croquette, and pea purée, seasonal catch with salsa diabla and nopal.
 Desserts include jericalla, a Mexican custard.
 The restaurant sources fruits and vegetables from Ensenada, Baja California; fish from Nayarit; and legumes and tubers from the local region.

 The building has space for 60 people and reservations are required.